 A standalone novel in the fantasy genre is a rare feat, but The Night Circus succeeds—much to the dismay of its fans who wish it had a sequel or two.
 Revolving around a competition between two magicians who fall in love, the lush prose has won the heart of many readers across the world.
 It’s collected over half a million ratings on Goodreads!
-That is a big accomplishment for a standalone book by an author who’s written no other novels!
-But never fear—Morgenstern has a new book coming out next year.
+That is a big accomplishment for an author who didn’t publish her follow-up, The Starless Sea, until eight years later.

 Find more contemporary (or low) fantasy novels here.

 The sister sub-genre to contemporary fantasy, urban fantasy experienced a boom in the 2000s and early 2010s.
 It’s since contracted and stabilized—although I’d argue we’re seeing a revival featuring more diverse casts and authors—but here are a couple stand-out top fantasy books from that prior era.

 (4.15 avg rating; 176,892 ratings)

 In a sub-genre populated by investigators and mercenaries, coyote shifter Mercy Thompson stands out because she’s a mechanic.
 How refreshing.
 The staples of the genre—gremlins, werewolves, vampires, and more—can be found in Mercy’s world and her relationships with them are what often get her into trouble.